rpi-simonz/cdp/README.md

   - the alphabetically sorted directories in '${PROJECTDIR}/'
   - the 10 most recently used directories in '${PROJECTDIR}/'

-The above variables are set in the script, the defaults are:
+The above environment variables can be set externally.
+If not set externally they are set in the script to the following defaults:

     PROJECTDIR=~/projects
     PROJECTFILE=~/.projects